- Update Details Overview

 or type UpdateDetails in the Command line

-You'll receive a message confirming the number of details in your drawing that have been updated.
+You'll see a message confirming the number of details in your drawing that have been updated.

 Updating a Detail with a New Number